Miles Sanders Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 - Sanders did not record a rush attempt in last week's game versus the Football Team.

-- Sanders has 176 rushing yards on 25 attempts (58.7 yards per carry) in his last three games.
+- In his last three games, Sanders has racked up 176 rushing yards (58.7 per game) on 25 carries.

 Sanders' Philadelphia Teammates